nepheloid/mtee/README.md

 The primary goal on this program is to be easy to use and understand for experimentation.

 The primary script in this directory is "entropy-source".
-The other program files are not essential.
+The "bandwidth.py" module is used by "entropy-source" to calculate the bits per second of entropy being generated.
 The "ev-print.c" program is only needed if you have a buggy version of Python on a some big-endian processors (PowerPC).
 It is used to help correct some constant definitions in "entropy-source".
 There are also files under the "extra" directory.
 These are utilities for converting raw binary data into images.
 Sometimes it is useful to look at raw binaries as images as a way to spot non-random patterns in data.
 Some of the more interesting file are:

     wl_to_rgb.py ppm_dump.py png_canvas.py canvas.py time_delta.py